 Henri Vever 1854 - 1942

-Detached folio from a dispersed copy of Haft paykar from a Khamsa (Quintet) by Nizami; text: Persian in black nasta'liq script; recto: illustration and text: Bahram Gur and the princess in the red pavilion; verso: text, four columns, twenty-four lines; one of a group of two folios.
+Detached folio from a dispersed copy of Iqbalnama from a Khamsa (Quintet) by Nizami; text: Persian in black nasta'liq script; recto: illustration and text: Iskandar in the enchanted garden; verso: text, four columns, twenty-four lines; one of a group of two folios.

-Border: The text and the painting are set in gold and black rulings on cream-colored paper.
+Border: The text is set in gold and black rulings on cream-colored paper; the painting is placed over the text panel on cream-colored paper.

 - Published References

 - Glenn D. Lowry, Milo Cleveland Beach, Elisabeth West FitzHugh, Susan Nemanzee, Janet Snyder.
 An Annotated and Illustrated Checklist of the Vever Collection.
 Washington and Seattle. cat.
-255, p.
-226.
+256, pp. 226-227.

 - Collection Area(s)